Iconica-Development/flutter_form_wizard/README.md

 ## Setup

-To use this package, add `flutter_form` as a dependency in your pubspec.yaml file.
+To use this package, add `flutter_form_wizard` as a dependency in your pubspec.yaml file.

 ## How To Use